pigskin/kodi-gamepass/README.md

  * Coaches Show
  * NFL Films Presents

-## Can the next release be named after my player/coach of choice? ##
+## Release names ##

-Definetely.
-Contribute in some way to the project, and we'll gladly name a future release after them.
+Want a release to be named after your player/coach of choice?
+Contribute to the project in some way (code, art, debugging, beer, brazen -- yet effective -- flattery), and we'll gladly name a future release after them.

 ## Roadmap ##